 Why it's so difficult to break the glass ceiling

-Shawneeka Woodard fills out a job form at the Diversity Job Fair at the Affinia Hotel June 10, 2008 in New York City.
+Shawneeka Woodard fills out a job form at the Diversity Job Fair at a New York City hotel in 2008.

 Workplace discrimination comes in many different forms and shapes.
 But research out of the University of Colorado shows how women and minorities are often punished for promoting other women and minorities.